nacnudus/crossprod-old/notes.md

 ## Writing posts

 * Commit drafts to their own branch first (not `drafts`, in case you don't want to publish them in order), then merge into master.
-Always name chunks that
-* produce figures, otherwise the automatically-named figure files of different posts will overwrite one another.
+* Name all chunks, otherwise the automatically-named cache and figure files of different posts will overwrite one another.
+* Load packages in their own chunk (can't be cached).

 ## (Re)generating the site